For the sake of brevity, we will assume you are at least vaguely family with Call of Duty.

 So it would make sense that Call of Duty, arguably one of the most popular games with guns, would also take a stab at this burgeoning and highly in demand market.

-Video has surfaced showing some testing footage of a Battle Royale style game-play within a Call of Duty universe.
+Video has surfaced showing some test footage of a Battle Royale style game-play within a Call of Duty universe.

 The bad news is… for now… it seems this will only be available in China.
 But it would be a safe bet as the genre continues to thrive and gamer demand rises, a proper release for all CoD players should be announced within this current WW2 game cycle.